arwheel/beanPy/README.md

-Tin of beanPy documentation
+beanPy
 ==================================

-This is the official documentation of beanPy, the statistical random number generator.
+This is the official Github repository of beanPy, the statistical random number generator.
 Originally written for `'Computing for mathematics' coursework <https://vknight.org/cfm/>`

+Documentation is availible on <https://beanpy.readthedocs.io/en/latest/>